bwva/HTML-SpinnerElem/README.md

 ```

 #### weight | wt = [ 0 ..
 0.5 x cap ht | 1 ..
 10 ]
 Sets the weight (thickness) of the cursor and trace.
 This allows you to tune a spinner to the surrounding typeface, and provides varying effects in combination with other attributes.
 Weight may be set as a decimal fraction of the size of the spinner; a value greater than .5 will be rejected.
-Weight can also be set on a size scale from 1..10, stepping the thickness in even increments up to just under 50% of the spinner's radius.
+Weight can also be set on a size scale from 1 to 10, stepping the thickness in even increments up to just under 50% of the spinner's radius.
 Any other value will be rejected.
 Unspecified and rejected weight attributes get the default weight, .195 (= 4 on the size scale).
 ```html
 <x-spinner weight=".12"></x-spinner>
 <x-spinner weight="4"></x-spinner>